Nextcloud Deployment

 Nextcloud needs three datasets for host path storage volume configurations:

-- data to use as the User Data storage volume.
+- data for the User Data storage volume.

-- postgres_data to use as the Postgres Data storage volume.
+- postgres_data for the Postgres Data storage volume.

 You can configure ACL permissions for the required dataset in the Install Nextcloud wizard, or from the Datasets screen any time after adding the datasets.

-TrueNAS Additional Storage options include the ability to mount an SMB share inside the container pod.
+TrueNAS Additional Storage options include mounting an SMB share inside the container pod.

 Set Type an SMB/CIFS Share (Mounts a volume to a SMB share) to add an SMB share storage volume.